 What happens after I attend an orientation?

 You will receive instructions at orientation on how to complete the training process.
-After the first orientation, if you are interested in learning how to be a dog walker, you will be scheduled to come back for a dog walking orientation.
+If you are interested in learning how to be a dog walker, you must attend the scheduled dog walking orientation.
 Please note: if you are interested in learning how to be a dog walker, be ready to walk dogs in all types of weather and you must be OK with getting dirty!

 I’m a student in need of service hours for school or church.
 Can I get hours at the Humane Society?

 Unfortunately, due to the vast number of students in need of service hours for school and/or church, we are no longer able to offer student service learning opportunities.
 However, please see our list of projects and activities that can benefit the animals and earn student hours.